Lake-effect snow: Around the Baltic Sea

 In Northern Europe, cold, dry air masses from Russia can blow over the Baltic Sea and cause heavy snow squalls on areas of the southern and eastern coasts of Sweden, as well as on the Danish island of Bornholm, the east coast of Jutland and the northern coast of Poland.
 For the northern parts of the Baltic Sea, this happens mainly in the early winter, since it freezes later.
 Southeast Norway can also experience heavy sea snow events with east-north-easterly winds.
-Especially, coastal areas from Kragerø to Kristiansand have had incredible snow depths in the past with intense persistent snowbands from Skagerak (the coastal city of Arendal recorded 280 cm in a single week in late February 2007).
+Especially, coastal areas from Kragerø to Kristiansand have had incredible snow depths in the past with intense persistent snowbands from Skagerrak (the coastal city of Arendal recorded 280 cm in a single week in late February 2007).
 Although Fennoscandia is lined with an abundance of lakes, this type of snowfall is rare in these, due to the shallow freshwater freezing early in the cold interiors.
-One notable exception happened in the middle of May 2008, as Leksand on the since-long unfrozen lake of Siljan got 30 cm on the ground.
+One notable exception occurred in the middle of May 2008, when Leksand on the long-since unfrozen lake of Siljan received an accumulation of 30 cm.